knassar/sion/README.md

 See the included sample file at `Tests/SIONTests/test.sion`

-The Swift interface for the SION type borrows heavily from the great SwiftyJSON project.
+The Swift interface for the SION type borrows stylistically from the great SwiftyJSON project.

 ## Why?